 ADDITIONAL CLIENT OBLIGATIONS

 If the Contract is prevented or delayed by any act or omission of the Client, its agents, sub-contractors or employees, The Organisers shall not be liable for any costs, charges or losses sustained or incurred by the Client arising directly or indirectly from such prevention or delay.

 The Client shall be liable to pay to The Organisers, on demand, all reasonable costs, charges or losses sustained or incurred by The Organisers (including any direct, indirect or consequential losses, loss of profit and loss of reputation, loss or damage to property and loss of opportunity to deploy resources elsewhere) arising directly or indirectly from the Client’s fraud, negligence, failure to perform or delay in the performance of any of its obligations under the Contract, subject to The Organisers confirming such costs, charges and losses to the Client in writing.

 The Client shall not, without the prior written consent of The Organisers, solicit, entice away from The Organisers or employ or attempt to employ any person who is, or has been, engaged as an employee or sub-contractor of The Organisers until at least 6 months after completion or termination of the last Contract.
-Any consent given by The Organisers shall be subject to the Client paying to The Organisers a sum equivalent to 40% of the annual remuneration to be paid by the Client to that employee or sub-contractor.
+Any consent given by The Organisers shall be subject to the Client paying to The Organisers a sum equivalent to 40% of the current annual remuneration of The Organisers’ employee or sub-contractor or, if higher, 40% of the annual remuneration to be paid by the Client to that employee or sub-contractor.
 It is a condition of our accepting your instructions that we may provide your data to any third party so that we can search any credit reference databases and recover (and/or return) any fees or property.